Lythe Church of England Curriculum

 This subject is essential for helping children understand themselves and to develop safe, healthy relationships and personal wellbeing that will help them flourish in their present and future lives.

 We use the PHSE Association Scheme of work and teaching resources, taking a thematic approach to suit our mixed-age classes.
+More detail on the Thematic Model is contained here.
 Teaching and assessment take place as discrete lessons as well as through subjects such as science (topics such as puberty are covered in both PHSE and as part of the science curriculum).

 - Subject concepts / threads